oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences/README.md

 - How to execute multiple dependent loops in parallel using the `task_sequence` class, `pipe`s and the `async()` function call
 - How the compiler automatically adds depth to pipes that bypass one or more loops

 The demonstration system in this tutorial can be observed in the following diagram.
-The arrows in the diagram represents the data flow in the system.
-The behaviour of naive implementation of the sequence of loops or using task sequences to schedule the loops to run in parallel can be observed in the waveform below.
+The arrows in the diagram represents the data flow in the system and a consumer loop will process the output from the producer loop and finally writes the output into a output pipe.
+The behaviour of the naive implementation of the sequence of loops and using task sequences to schedule the loops to run in parallel can be observed in the waveform below.

 ![](assets/LoopStructure.svg)